2600hz/kazoo/applications/ananke/doc/README.md

 #### Action `check_voicemail`

 When task of this type will be runned it will check voicemail box for unread messages.
-If any is found, then application will do the same thing as in `new_voicemail` event.
+If any is found, then application will do the same thing as in `voicemail_saved` event.

 Mandatory properties:
 * `account_id`